BioinformaticsCSU/HGIMC/README.md

 # Functions Description
 * fBMC.m: this function can implement the bounded matrix completion algorithm;
 * fGRB.m: this function can implement the Gaussian radial basis function;
-* fHGI.m: this function can implement the heterogeneous graph inference;
+* fHGI.m: this function can implement the heterogeneous graph inference algorithm;
 * fNorm.m: this function can normalize the similarity matrix;
-* svt.m: this function can implement singular value thresholding operator
+* svt.m: this function can implement singular value thresholding operator.

 # A Quickstart Guide
 Users can immediately start playing with HGIMC with 'Demo_HGIMC.m'.
 * Demo_HGIMC.m: it demonstrates a experimental result on the gold standard dataset (Fdataset_ms) by HGIMC algorithm.

+# Run HGIMC on your own data
+hyper-parameters: sigma=0.5, the threshold=0.1, and gamma=0.1.
+\alpha=10, beta=10,

 # Contact:
 If you have any questions or suggestions with the code, please let us know.